 - Antioxidants: asparagus is jam packed full of antioxidants like vitamin E, glutathione, polyphenols and flavonoids.
 Glutathione and flavonoids both play a role in helping chickens respond to stress, inflammation and other issues.
 One such example is that flavonoids have been shown to decrease the occurrence of necrotic enteritis.

 - Fiber: asparagus has 1.8 grams of fiber in a half cup.
 Just like when chickens eat zucchini and when chickens eat figs, which also have substantial fiber, the fiber content helps all facets of their GI tract such as digestion and nutrient absorption.

 - Protein: protein is found in asparagus as well.
 Protein is essential for any diet, but even more so for egg laying chickens.
 Egg laying chickens need upwards of 13 grams of protein a day.
 So, giving them a treat that has a little extra protein boost is very beneficial.

 Need some help keeping your chickens health and care taken care of?
 Check out the Organized Chicken Keeper for an easy to follow system.

 Types of asparagus

+We all know of asparagus as the long, thin stalks we've seen bundled with a rubber band.
 But, did you know that asparagus is not only found as the traditional green veggie we all think of?
 There are actually quite a few different, and colorful, varieties.

-This is the most common and healthiest asparagus and the kind you will most likely give your chickens.
+This is the most common, healthiest asparagus and the kind you will most likely give your chickens.
 You will likely find this in just about any produce department in any grocery store you walk into.

 You may have never seen white asparagus before.
 It is almost identical to green asparagus except it is just pure white.
 It is not nearly as common as green asparagus but will offer most of the same nutrients.